 - The small contractors set-aside program requires each state agency and political subdivision of the state to set as an annual goal their intention to contract with certified small contractors at least 25% of their total projected annual expenditures.
 The law further requires that one quarter of this amount (or 6.25% of the total projected annual expenditures) be with certified minority businesses.
 Thus agencies may set aside contracts in whole or in part for bid only by eligible small and/or minority businesses.
 Link to small contractor program statute and link to small contractor program policy guidelines and goal setting procedures.

 The Department of Administrative Services is responsible for certifying businesses as small and small minority owned businesses.
 Certification is for a two year period and is renewable.
-For more information about this process, or to download the forms necessary to be certified or re-certified, link to: DAS Certification
+For more information about this process, or to download the forms necessary to be certified or re-certified, visit the DAS Certification website.

-To review the list of certified small and minority businesses link to:
+For the list of certified small and minority businesses, visit the database hosted on BizNet.